-That said, now is the perfect time to book yourself a stay-cation.
-Consider hiking in a nearby park, staying in all weekend to watch movies, or having breakfast in bed three days in a row.
+Now may also be the perfect time to book yourself a stay-cation.
+Consider going for a socially distant walk, watching movies together while FaceTiming, or having breakfast in bed three days in a row.
 It'll mean having fun together and easing stress, while also avoiding potential infection.

 Considering The Coronavirus Before Getting Engaged

-For starters, you won't be able to do it in a small, intimate setting, Klapow says, like a crowded stadium or restaurant.
+For starters, if you daydreamed about a proposal in a restaurant or stadium, Klapow says, that's currently out of the question.
 "But the virus should not stop you from popping the question and celebrating your love for one another," he says.

 Delaying Your Wedding Due To Coronavirus Risks

-Again, since the CDC recommends avoiding close contact and large groups, couples are now postponing their weddings, downsizing big events, and even accepting that certain family members won't be able to attend, Sullivan-Windt explains, due to health concerns or travel restrictions.
+Again, since the CDC recommends avoiding close contact and large groups, couples are now postponing their weddings, downsizing big events, Sullivan-Windt explains, due to health concerns or travel restrictions.